emikadiani/Sanbercode-Katalon-EmikAdiani/README.md

   TC-CO-002	user wants to place order without any product on the cart<br>

 Failed test cases: <br>
-• TC-SU-006, user could register using one characters as their password.<br>
+• TC-SU-006, user could register using one characters as their password.
+For a better security reason, password should be consist with a minimum of six characters and is a combination of characters, number and special characters <br>
-• TC-CO-002, checkout order successfully while cart has no product in it.<br>
+• TC-CO-002, checkout order successfully while no product in cart.
+There is a number of total order where no product in the cart, it is equal to zero.
+I am expecting that should be an alert "No product in the cart!" shown <br>